JimeMartinez/Landmarks_recognition/README.md

 This project presents different models used for classification of images with different touristic landmarks.
 The tourist landmarks are easily recognizable and well-known sites and buildings, such as a monument, church, bridge, etc.

-##Dataset
+## Dataset

 The dataset contains 184.732 images from 17 different landmarks:
--Alcatraz
+- Alcatraz
--Alhambra Palace
+- Alhambra Palace
--Basilica of Saint Peter
+- Basilica of Saint Peter
 -Casa Batllo
 -Charles Bridge
 -Eiffel